BFFC has appeared on television, in newsprint, and on some pretty popular websites.

-From the website for the Sci-Fi Channel (now called Syfy): "Boba Fett Fan Club (pick) - Don your Clone Wars armor--or learn how to create some--before you blast your way through these downloads, checklists of BF collectibles, and so very much more."
+From the website on February 2002 for the Sci-Fi Channel (now called Syfy): "Boba Fett Fan Club (pick) - Don your Clone Wars armor--or learn how to create some--before you blast your way through these downloads, checklists of BF collectibles, and so very much more."

 "Who's the best and the baddest bounty hunter in the Universe? :) That's right!
 And he's got his own fan club.
 If you have a Fett fetish, don't fail to find your way to this fabulous site!
 Find out the Fett Facts firsthand--and bookmark immediately."

-BFFC is mention on the air for the local NBC station in Texas.
+BFFC is mention on the air for the local NBC station in Texas on February 14th.

 "The most popular bounty hunter this side of the Kessel run is completely documented and examined.
 Very nice site!"

 "All Boba, all the time.
 The shoot-Boba-Fett game is ultra cool."

 Featured a column and photo about BFFC.